 Who Am I?

-I'm Mahdy M., a master's student in Electrical Communication Engineering at the University of Kassel, focusing on communication systems, applied electromagnetics, and computational modeling.
+I'm Mahdy M., a master's student in Electrical Communication Engineering at the University of Kassel with a software-oriented engineering profile, focusing on communication systems, applied electromagnetics, and computational modeling, and practical software development.

 My journey began with a Silver Medal in Iran's National Physics Olympiad, which earned me recognition from the Iran National Elites Foundation.
-Since then, I've been fascinated by the intersection of mathematics, electromagnetics, and software — pursuing projects that bridge theory, simulation, and real-world engineering.
+Since then, I've been drawn to work where mathematics, electromagnetics, and software meet: from C#/.NET/WPF tooling in my bachelor thesis to Python and C++ workflows for simulation, visualization, and automation.

 Professional Documents